peadargrant/automation/t02_client_setup/setup_lab.md

 It does *not* need to be done on each computer that you use.

+## Task 8: Commit and push your work

+1. Stay in the `automation_labs` folder.
+2. Run `git status` and confirm that it shows a change to `README.md`.
+3. Type `git add README.md` to add the changed `README.md` file to this commit.
+4. Run `git status` and notice it shows the file as staged.
+5. Run `git commit -m 'readme file updated'`.
+The `-m` switch specifies the *commit message* that appears in the log.
+If you don't specify `-m` an editor will open up, which isn't always easiest on Windows.
+So best to get into the habit of using the `-m` switch everywhere.
+6. Run `git push` to push your changes to the DkIT GitLab server.
+It will ask for your DkIT username / password.

 ## Reflection

 Consider the following questions before the next lab: